LAST UPDATED: JUN 28 2023

 It can also be used to saw lumber into thinner slabs with smooth cuts.

-24. The Drill Press
+24. Drill Press

 The drill press, also known as pedestal drill, is a much superior alternative to regular power drills when it comes to creating deep, wide, and completely straight holes.